ShrineethKotian/Image-Processing-for-Gaming-Content/README.md

 4. Output will be saved to /kaggle/working/ or configured path.

+## Dataset Used

+We use the GTA5 subset from the Kaggle dataset: [Playing For Data (GTA5)](https://www.kaggle.com/datasets/aishwaryagrao/playing-for-data)

+To use this dataset:

+1. Go to the above link.
+2. Download the dataset (you may need a Kaggle account).
+3. Extract the images and place them inside a folder like `dataset/` within the ISP pipeline directory.

 ## 🧪 Evaluation

 - Evaluation is performed using FID and KID metrics with Cityscapes as the ground truth.